-The direct connection method is the same as the telephone/modem method described previously.
+The direct connection method has the same requirements as the telephone/modem method described previously.
 Connect the managed server and the workstation client using a null-modem serial cable.
 Refer to the Product Guide for the managed server for information about configuring the serial port.